digicatapult/dc-federated/docs/mnist.md

 This document will show you how to run the MNIST federated learning example included in the repo in a fully distributed fashion.
 In particular, it will show you:
 - how to start the server
-- how to start two three different workers in one or more machines that are on the same network as the server
+- how to start three different workers in one or more machines that are connected via the internet
-- run the FedAvg algorithm to solve the MNIST problem.
+- run the `FedAvg` algorithm to solve the MNIST problem.

 ### The problem

 The MNIST dataset is, at this point, one of the simplest machine vision benchmark problems for deep neural networks.
 It consists of images of handwritten digits (0 to 9) and the task is to recognize which digit each image corresponds to.
-In the federated setting we describe below, there are three workers and each worker will only have images for a particular subset of the images - worker 0 will have images for digits 0 - 3, worker 1 for 4 - 6 and worker 2 for 7 - 9.
+In the federated setting we describe below, there are three workers and each worker will only have images for a particular subset of the digits - worker `0` will have images for digits `0 - 3`, worker `1` for `4 - 6` and worker `2` for `7 - 9`.
 During federated learning the goal will be to create a model at the server that is equally good on the combined dataset but without looking at all three datasets.

 ### Running the Example